Lars Hjälmered

-Lars Olof Hjälmered, born 22 February 1977, is a Swedish politician for the Moderate Party.
-He has been a member of the Riksdag since 2006.
-He is currently taking up seat number 128 for the constituency of Gothenburg Municipality.
-He is as of May 2019 Speaker of the Committee for Industry and Trade, he was vice-Speaker for the same committee from 2014 until 2018.
-He has also been vice-Speaker for the Committee Transport and Communication from October 2014 until December 2014.
+Lars Olof Hjälmered (born 22 February 1977) is a Swedish politician for the Moderate Party.
+He was member of the Riksdag from 2006 to 2022, representing Gothenburg Municipality.
+Since October 2022, Hjälmered is state secretary with responsibility for state owned companies at the Ministry of Finance under Minister for Finance Elisabeth Svantesson.

 Hjälmered is a trained civil engineer in mechanical engineering, he studied at Chalmers University of Technology in Gothenburg.
 He has worked at Volvo Aero in Trollhättan before he was elected to the Riksdag.
 He has also been a member of Gothenburg's municipal council.

 Duties in the Riksdag

 Hjälmered is a member of the Riksdag's Committee for Industry and Trade since September 2013.
 He is the group leader for the Moderate Party in the committee.
 He first became Speaker in October 2018 and later left the role as Speaker in February 2019.
 He later rebecame Speaker in May 2019.

 After the 2006 general election was Hjälmered elected as a member of the Riksdag as a member for the constituency of Gothenburg Municipality.
 He was appointed as an alternate for the Transport and Communications Committee and the Education Committee.
 In November 2006 he became a member of the Educational Committee, a position he held until October 2009 when he became an alternate again.
 After he became a member of the Education Committee he stepped down as an alternate for the Transport and Communications Committee.

 In October 2009 he became a member of the Environment and Agriculture Committee, a position which he held up until September 2013.
 In October 2010 he stepped down as an alternate of the Education Committee.
 In October 2014 he became the vice-Speaker for the Transport and Communications Committee, he was vice-Speaker until December 2014.
 He has also been a member of the European Union Affairs Committee from October 2010 until September 2013.
 Since October 2018 Hjälmered has been a member of the War Delegation.